-The weighted-average grant-date fair value of options granted during the year ended June 30, 2022 was \$21.12.
+The weighted-average grant-date fair value of options granted during the year ended June 30, 2024 was \$2.30.
+No options were granted during the year ended June 30, 2023.
 The options contained time-based vesting conditions satisfied over one to ten years from the grant date.
-During the year ended June 30, 2022, the Company issued 10,752 options.
-During the year ended June 30, 2023 and 2022, no options were exercised, and 26,558 and 15,633 options were terminated.
+During the year ended June 30, 2024, the Company issued 23,500 options.
+During the years ended June 30, 2024 and 2023, no options were exercised, and 8,114 and 26,558 options were terminated, respectively.

 On September 28, 2021, the Board approved certain stock awards to its board members in the form of stock options and restricted stock.
 The stock option awards are expected to vest ratably over twelve-month period from beginning September 28, 2021 through September 28, 2022.
-The restricted stock awards vested over a twelve-month period beginning July 1, 2021 through June 30, 2022.
-The total approved compensation was \$172,702 in stock options and \$600,000 in restricted stock.
+The approved compensation was \$172,702 in stock options.
 The number of options was determined based on the fair value of the Company's share price as of the date of grant.
 The Company determined that there will be 28,090 of restricted shares issued upon vesting, based on the fair value of the Company's share price on the grant date.